karaoc/dayz.test/Server-settings.md

 Bool.
 If enabled, show the player teammates position on the map.

 ### "DistanceForPartyMarkers"
 Integrer.
 Distance in meters before the 3d marker fade out.
-Have impact on server performance if the distance is too big.
+Could not go over bubble network distance ~1000 m per default in DayZ

 ### "ShowServerMarkers"
 Bool.
 If enabled, show server map markers.